 Eltonian Shortfall: This shortfall refers to the lack of information about species interactions (Hortal et al. 2015).
 We have extended the definition of this shortfall as the lack of verification about the type of interaction that takes place between a pair of species.
 Roughly, we tend to assume that frugivory necessarily implies seed dispersal, and nectarivory necessarily implies pollination.
 We even tend to define both interactions as mutualistic, but they are trophic in nature.
-Bats are very opportunistic and flexible animals with high energy requirements and may use besides their co-evolved plant partners alternative food sources.
+Bats are very opportunistic and flexible animals with high energy requirements and may use alternative food sources besides their co-evolved plant partners.

 Nectarivorous bats can visit flowers with other pollination syndromes (Tschapka and Helversen 1999) and may even accept artificial nectar feeders (Maguiña and Muchhala 2017).
 Among frugivorous phyllostomids, the genus Chiroderma is known to feed destructively on seeds of Ficus spp.
 (Nogueira and Peracchi 2003, Wagner et al. 2015).
 Therefore, assumptions about mutually beneficial relationships are fragile without additional information (Tschapka 2003).
 This issue gets even more complicated when we consider that ecological interactions are not constant in time and space.
 The effect of one species on the fitness of another species can be modulated by intrinsic factors such as population densities, and extrinsic factors such as environmental conditions and alternative resources (Hernandez 1998).
 These conditional outcomes lead to a context-dependent transition from mutualism to antagonism (Bronstein 1994).

 Overcoming this shortfall for bat-plant interactions requires considerable effort.
 For instance, frugivory can only be assumed as mutualistic if the balance between destruction and safe gut passage of seeds results in fitness gain for the plant (Genrich et al. 2017).
 Nectarivory can only be assumed as resulting in a mutualistic interaction of pollination if the bat at least touches the reproductive structures of the flower.
-Nevertheless, many other criteria must also be met, depending on the plant's floral biology (King et al. 2013).
+Nevertheless, many other criteria must also be met, depending on the plant’s floral biology (King et al. 2013).
 Consequently, benefits can be measured in many ways, focusing on different stages of the reproductive cycle of each plant species (Simmons et al. 2018).